 Noroviruses are a group of viruses that cause acute gastroenteritis in humans.
 The symptoms of Norovirus infection include nausea, vomiting, diarrhea, cramping and low-grade fever.
-Noroviruses are transmitted through the fecal-oral route-either by consumption of fecally-contaminated food or water, direct person-to-person spread or environmental contamination.
+Noroviruses are transmitted through the fecal-oral route-either by consumption of fecally-contaminated food or water, direct person-to-person spread, or environmental contamination.
+Norovirus is very contagious and can also be spread through tiny droplets of material in the air (aerosols).